DeltaSpace: A Semantic-aligned Feature Space for Flexible Text-guided Image Editing: Conclusion

 \section{Conclusion}

-In this paper, we introduce a flexible text-guided image editing framework named DeltaEdit.
-This framework is built upon the well-aligned CLIP DeltaSpace we have identified.
-During the training phase, it learns to map CLIP visual feature differences to the latent space directions of a generative model.
-Subsequently, during the inference phase, the framework utilizes CLIP text feature differences to predict the latent space directions.
-In this way, it is trained in a text-free manner and eliminates the need for an expensive collection of image-text pairs.
-Once trained, it can be well generalized to any unseen text prompt for zero-shot inference.
-Extensive qualitative and quantitative experiments of DeltaEdit with different generative models, including the GAN model and the diffusion model, demonstrate the superiority of our method, in terms of the capability of generating high-quality results, the efficiency in the training and inference phase, and the generalization to any unseen text prompt.
+In this paper, we have introduced DeltaEdit, a flexible framework for text-guided image editing.
+The core of our approach has been the discovery and utilization of the well-aligned CLIP DeltaSpace.
+During training, the framework has learned to map differences in CLIP visual features to corresponding directions in a generative model's latent space.
+For inference, it then leverages differences in CLIP text features to predict these latent directions.
+This design has enabled training without reliance on costly image-text pair collections and ensures strong generalization to unseen text prompts for zero-shot editing.
+Extensive qualitative and quantitative experiments across different generative models, including both GANs and diffusion models, have demonstrated the superiority of DeltaEdit.
+Our method has shown compelling advantages in generating high-quality results, achieving efficiency in both training and inference, and maintaining robust generalization to arbitrary, unseen textual descriptions.